Maksym Kutsyi: Biography

-From 2000 to 2004, he studied law at the National Academy of Internal Affairs.
-He worked for the international audit company Baker Tilly.
-He also worked for Ernst & Young Global Limited.
-Kutsyi held senior positions at BTA Bank.
+After graduating, for a year he worked within the internal affairs bodies (MIA) of the Holosiivskyi District in Kyiv.
+He then worked for the international audit company Baker Tilly.
+From 2007 to 2008 he worked for Ernst & Young Global Limited.
+Kutsyi then held senior positions at BTA Bank and "Eurasia" from 2008 to 2014.
 Since 2015, he was the director of Service and Management LLC.
-Kutsyi is married and has a son.